vmlaker/mpipe/_sources/concepts.txt

 Choosing between the two depends on the nature of problem.
 Many signal processing applications require preserved order of inputs and outputs.
 On the other hand, certain file system tasks -- like source code compiling -- may safely ignore input/output sequences.
 And, naturally, if your stage operates just a single worker, it doesn't matter which type you use: the output sequence will be ordered.

+..
 Performance may vary between the two types.
-In an ordered stage, a worker may still be processing its task while its *next* neighbor has completed its own.
-The *next* worker's result will not be available as stage output before its predecessor's.
-Furthermore, the waiting worker will idly wait, unable to process a new incoming task.
+In an ordered stage, a worker may still be processing a task while its *next* neighbor has already completed its own (downstream, i.e. "future") task.
+The *next* worker will have to wait idly, unable to process any new incoming task.
+This effect -- due to the dependency relationship of neighboring workers in an *unordered* stage -- is not an issue when using with *unordered* stage.

 .. _multiprocessing: